leolesimple/leolesimple/README.md

 While my main focus is on **UI/UX with Figma**, I also have experience with the **Adobe Creative Suite** (*Photoshop, Illustrator, After Effects, InDesign, Premiere Pro*).
 From **graphic design to motion graphics and editorial layouts**, I use these tools to enhance my projects—though I wouldn’t call myself a full-fledged Adobe expert.

 🚆 **Fascinated by French trains & urban transit**
-MI 09, Z 58000, MF 01… If it’s innovative, efficient, and shaping the future of mobility, I’m all in.
+MI 09, Z 58000, MP 14… If it’s innovative, efficient, and shaping the future of mobility, I’m all in.
 The complexity of these networks, moving **millions of people daily at insane frequencies**, is just as fascinating as the trains themselves.
 Understanding how everything works behind the scenes?
 That’s the kind of challenge I love—especially when **tech, data, and design** come into play.

 💡 **Soft skills:**
 💭 **Curious & detail-oriented** – Always diving deep and refining every aspect.